turboflakes/one-t/README.md

 To help to identify validators that are not healthily contributing for the overall network performance.

+To give any token holder an additional tool when researching by Validators to Nominate.

 ## How to subscribe for ONE-T reports

 ONE-T is a [Matrix](https://matrix.org/) bot.
 Therefore the only place to subscribe for ONE-T reports is to join the Matrix public rooms below.